 The NICHD initiated the Partnerships in 1999 to strengthen social and behavioral sciences research on HIV/AIDS in developing countries.
-The NICHD reissued the funding announcement in 2005 and will reissue it in 2012.
+The NICHD reissued the funding announcement in 2005 and in 2012.

 Although the biological mechanisms underlying HIV/AIDS transmission are well-characterized, HIV prevalence and incidence continue to increase, demonstrating the need for improving understanding of the social and behavioral factors that contribute to HIV transmission.
 Research in HIV hot spots is essential for guiding the development of feasible and sustainable interventions that can be implemented locally.